Thousands scramble as Thai Airways cancels flights over Pakistan

 Another airport official said a help center had been set up for stranded travelers.

-Thai Airways said later on Thursday it would resume flights after gaining permission from China to use its airspace for nearly a dozen flights to Europe set to leave on Thursday afternoon and Friday morning.
+Thai Airways said it would resume flights later on Thursday after China granted permission to use its airspace for nearly a dozen flights to Europe scheduled to leave on Thursday afternoon and Friday morning.

 However, it said all flights to and from Pakistan were canceled.
 The airline operates one flight a day to Karachi and Lahore and four flights per week to Islamabad.

+Swiss tourist Gerlinde Hoff, 60, stayed overnight at Suvarnabhumi airport with her husband and they were still waiting by midday to find another flight home.

+“They only say ‘you have to wait, you have to wait, you have to wait,’ she said.
+“I’m angry and I’m tired.
+It was such a nice holiday and now it’s a little bit not so nice.”

-Thailand is among the world’s most popular tourist destinations, receiving more than 38 million visitors last year.
+Thailand is among the world’s most popular tourist destinations, receiving more than 38 million visitors last year, about 6.8 million of them from Europe.

 Pakistan closed its airspace after India and Pakistan both claimed to have shot down the other’s fighter jets on Wednesday, with Pakistan capturing an Indian pilot a day after Indian warplanes struck inside Pakistan for the first time since a 1971 war.

-World powers have urged restraint between the two nuclear-armed South Asian neighbors, who have fought three wars over the disputed Himalayan region of Kashmir.
+World powers have urged restraint between the two nuclear-armed South Asian neighbors, who have fought two wars over the disputed Himalayan region of Kashmir.

-Many airlines route flights over Pakistan, so the closure of its airspace caused major disruptions on Wednesday.
+Many airlines route flights over Pakistan and the closure of its airspace caused major disruptions on Wednesday.

-Several airlines, including Emirates and Qatar Airways, suspended flights to Pakistan and others, such as Singapore Airlines and British Airways, were forced to reroute flights.
+Emirates and Qatar Airways suspended flights to Pakistan and others, such as Singapore Airlines and British Airways, were forced to reroute flights.

 On Thursday, Singapore Airlines said all of its Europe-bound flights would now continue as planned, without the need for refueling stops, and they would reroute to avoid the affected airspace as necessary.

-Malaysia Airlines said on its website it was not currently flying over the affected airspace and was avoiding Pakistan and northern Indian airspace for flights to and from Europe until further notice.
+Malaysia Airlines said on its website it was not currently flying over the affected airspace and was avoiding Pakistan and northern India for flights to and from Europe until further notice.

 Tensions have been running high since at least 40 Indian paramilitary police were killed in a Feb.
 14 suicide car bombing claimed by Pakistan-based militants in Indian-controlled Kashmir.

-Additional reporting by Aradhana Aravindan in SINGAPORE, and Rozanna Latiff in KUALA LUMPUR; Writing by Kay Johnson, editing by Paul Tait and Neil Fullick
+Additional reporting by Aradhana Aravindan in SINGAPORE, and Rozanna Latiff in KUALA LUMPUR; Writing by Kay Johnson, editing by Paul Tait, Neil Fullick and Darren Schuettler